Glory By Honor IX

 Glory By Honor IX was a professional wrestling pay-per-view (PPV) event produced by Ring of Honor (ROH), which was only available online.
 It took place on September 11, 2010, at the Manhattan Center in New York City.
-This was the ninth event entitled Glory By Honor produced by ROH, but was the first broadcast live online.
+This was the ninth event entitled Glory By Honor produced by ROH, but was the first broadcast live online, would be the final ROH appearance of Tyler Black.

 Production

 Background

 In July 2010, ROH announced that Glory By Honor IX would be taking place in the Grand Ballroom at the Manhattan Center in New York City on September 11, 2010, and would be live on internet pay-per-view through GoFightLive.

-ROH announced that, prior to the show, there would be a special autograph signing with Terry Funk.
+ROH announced that, prior to the show, there would be a special autograph signing with Terry Funk, an american professional wrestler.

 Storylines

 Glory By Honor IX featured professional wrestling matches that involved different wrestlers from existing, scripted feuds and storylines.
 Wrestlers were portrayed as villains or heroes, or more ambiguous characters in scripted contests that built tension and culminated in a wrestling match on the pay-per-view.